ipbyrne/B2BO/README.md

 ![alt text](https://github.com/ipbyrne/B2BO/blob/master/images/B2BO-formation.PNG?raw=true "Example of Oppurtunities")

 During each oppurtunity, we measure how high the price travels above (or below for shorts) are stop loss.
+This distance will be referred to as the spread.
 We then record the max distance.

 ### Drawing Target Bands
 We then take our distance frequency data and find the 50% cut off distance, the 75% cut off distance, and the 87.5% cut off distance.
 This effectively forms there 3 levels, where when the level below is reached, it is 50/50 the spread will widen to the level above or go back to our SL.